Share this Article

-The city's so-called heat season kicked off on Oct.
-1, meaning that if the mercury drops below 55 degrees during the day (6 am to 10 pm), your landlord has to crank up the heat so that your apartment is at least 68 degrees.
-At night, the inside temperature must be at least 62 degrees if the temperature outside falls below 40 degrees.
+The city's so-called heat season began on October 1st.
+This means that if the mercury now drops below 55 degrees during the day (6 a.m. to 10 p.m.), your landlord has to crank up the heat so that your apartment is at least 68 degrees.
+At night, the interior temperature must be at least 62 degrees, regardless of the temperature outdoors.
+(Sixty-two at night used to be required only if the temperature fell below 40 degrees outside, but this rule was updated last year.)
 This is in effect until May 31st.

 If you don't have heat:

 - If they don't honor your request or otherwise fail to respond, call 311, which can get the Department of Housing Preservation and Development involved.
-HPD may come to the building and stick your landlord with a costly violation, and if management still doesn't act, the agency will send a contractor to fix the problem (another cost the landlord will likely try to avoid).
+HPD may come to the building and stick your landlord with a costly violation.
+(Last year, HPD inspectors wrote 4,553 heat violations, a decrease of 4.2 percent from the prior year.
+You can get more info on what boroughs and buildings in NYC received heat and hot water complaints here.)
+If management still doesn't act, the agency will send a contractor to fix the problem (another cost the landlord will likely try to avoid).
 More info on the process is available here.

 - If the issue is a broken boiler or other problem with the heating system, you may be entitled to a break on your rent for the days you spent shivering, since landlords are legally required to provide heat to tenants.
 That said, don't automatically withhold rent.
 In a worst case scenario, you could wind up in housing court for failing to pay, and even if you'd likely win, it could cost a lot in legal fees and put a black mark on your record as a tenant.
 A better option: Negotiate with the landlord for a rent abatement for the following month, and get the agreement in writing.